holidayextras/partner-api-docs/site/hxapi/parking/bkg.md

         </Request>
 ```

-The `PdfUrl` field contains a URL that can be used to retrieve a PDF copy of
+The `PdfURL` field contains a URL that can be used to retrieve a PDF copy of
 the confirmation email.
 Note that you will need to append the fields
 `ABTANumber`, `Password` and `key` to the link in order to authenticate.